Ashes gone, can a 5-0 England series loss be far away?

 Former England captain Ian Botham said he was “a little embarrassed."

 “To lose the Ashes in 12 days . . .
-I just think that England have lost their way,” Botham said on Tuesday on Australia’s Seven Network.
+I just think that England have lost their way,” Botham said on Australia’s Seven Network.
 “The performance today summed it up.”

 Surrounded by under-performing specialist batters, Root top-scored in both innings for England with 50 and 28, to finish the year on 1,708 runs in 15 test matches.